weichenliu0571/SOFTDEV/10_flask-jinja/readme.md

 #P2: The first arguement is the html file template.
 The second and third arguement replace variables in the template with values.
 ```

+## DISCO

+* The html files in /templates/ is used in the python code as a reference, but is not what is actually being displayed.